a handshake between strangers

 I've been trying to figure that out.

-I began writing again, learned a lot about myself.
-I realized that I do want to be a better version of me.
-The thing is, I didn't really know who I was before either.
-I sort of forgot along the way, somewhere between addiction and heartbreak.
-The return to journaling helped me understand that in the end, only the things that really matter ever get written down.
+In the end, only the things that really matter ever get written down.
 Everything else that fades into the background, it was never worth keeping around in the first place.

 So how do you live?